tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.2 - Vivere Mori.md

 **Interior**
 - You guys walk in, and are immediately met with an overwhelming barrage of sensory input.
 A thick haze of smoke fills the air, swirling and dancing beneath the neon red lights.
 - The room is massive, and split into a couple sections.
 There's a seating area, slot machines, a table playing some kind of wagering game, a bar, and a backdoor to the side of the bartender.
 What do you do?
 	- (Let them roleplay for a little while) Could I get a perception check from Gemini?
-Out of the corner of your eye you notice a Tanto (a Japanese knife) hanging in front of the back door.
+Out of the corner of your eye you notice a [[Weapon Catalogue|Tanto]] (a Japanese knife) hanging in front of the back door.
 When you were in the Yakuza, people would use that as a warning against entering that room.
 	- The bartender is named Chaz Grober.
 If you try to buy anything alcoholic, he sighs, pulls out a massive book, and asks for their species and age.
 		- Finding a way to distract the bartender and enter the backdoor gives you this.
 Behind the door is a cramped hallway that it doesn't look like Taure can fit into.
 The hallway leads to a single metal door marked with the symbol of [[House Galling]].
 			- Inside, you find a room constructed entirely from white tiles, and in the corner, you see a fire genasi slumped against the wall.
 She's lifeless, her eyes and mouth half-opened.
 Her clothes stretched and ripped.
 She died recently.